2001 RX 300 New Car Test Drive

 RX 300 can be equipped with either full-time four-wheel drive for poor weather driving conditions, or front-wheel drive.
 It's not built for optimal off-road adventures.
 If that's what you're looking for, however, you can try the similarly priced Land Rover Discovery.

 Major changes for 2001 include safety features Vehicle Skid Control (VSC) and Brake Assist as standard equipment as well as freshened exterior styling.
 There's a larger fuel tank (19.8 gallons vs. 17.2 for 2000) to increase miles between fill-ups.

 RX 300 comes as one trim level.
 Buyers have a choice of front-wheel drive ($33,905) or four-wheel drive ($35,655).
 We recommend the latter.

 Four-wheel antilock disc brakes (ABS) are standard.
 Front and side airbags are standard along with shoulder belts with pretensioners and force limiters.
-The lack of a three-point shoulder belt in the rear seat center position is a disappointing omission for a vehicle costing more than $33,000, however.
+Plus, all seating positions have three-point shoulder belts.

 - Fastest-depreciating cars in the United States